roman-milk/roman-milk.github.io/a-wife-awoken.md

+===

- ****** A Wife Awoken Ch.
-03 ****** bydirty_geezer© Months had passed since Sam opened herself to her inner 'slut' -- a term which would have shocked her to be called before our first threesome, but now, and especially since she gave her virgin arse to a muscle-bound bodybuilder as I watched, she relished the term.
+Months had passed since Sam opened herself to her inner 'slut' -- a term which would have shocked her to be called before our first threesome, but now, and especially since she gave her virgin arse to a muscle-bound bodybuilder as I watched, she relished the term.
 I have since whispered and growled it into her ear while fucking her arse over and over... looked into her eyes while she's sucked me dry dressed like a whore, and fucked ourselves silly while watching porn... again something we'd never dreamed have doing before her awakening.

  My pride in her ability to 'let go' only matches how horny it gets me, and if anything we are now more in love than ever, our sex lives like two teenagers... perverted teenagers though, ha!